Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 Cochlear implants use a sound processor that fits behind the ear.
-The processor captures sound signals and transmits them to a receiver implanted under the skin behind the ear.
+The processor captures sound signals and sends them to a receiver implanted under the skin behind the ear.
 The receiver sends the signals to electrodes implanted in the snail-shaped inner ear (cochlea).

 Why it's done